Eaternity/eaternity-edb-solution/README.md

 Packaging for operating systems other than your local OS requires additional steps.
 See [here](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build) for more information.

+## Adding a new field
+The edb-solution reads the prod.schema.json from the data directory.
+So field changes and adding new fields needs to be done in eaternity-edb-data/prod.schema.json and in the uiSchema.js as well as validator.js and test's if necessary.

 ---
 # Copyright and license